-Learning is the acquisition of knowledge, skills, abilities, as well the acculturation of values, attitudes, and emotional reactions (mindset).
-Learning is determined from the following observations: completion of a new behavior/task, change in frequency/speed/intensity to said task, changing the complexity of a task, and responding differently to a particular stimulus.
-Moreover, learning can be inferred from certain situations like avoidance of risky or unpleasant behaviors.
+Learning is the acquisition of knowledge, skills, abilities, as well as the acculturation of values, attitudes, and emotional reactions (mindset).
+Learning is determined from the following observations: completion of a new behavior or task, change in frequency, speed, intensity to said task, change in task complexity, and responding differently to a particular stimulus.
+Moreover, learning can be inferred from certain situations such as avoidance of risky or unpleasant behaviors.

 My personal learning theory is a myriad of best practices supported by human learning theories of behaviorism, cognitivism, and constructivism.
-(I actually place constructivism within the cognitivist umbrella term.)
-I adhere for the need to show measurable outcomes, which is rooted in behaviorism.
+I place constructivism within the cognitivist umbrella term as a subset.
+I adhere to the need to show measurable outcomes, which is rooted in behaviorism.
 An example would be the utilization of measurable objectives.
 Moreover, I acknowledge the use of positive reinforcement to enhance learning.
 As for cognitive theory, I adhere to cognitivists’ self-regulated learning.
 For example, I’m a constant learner who reflects on my own understanding of a topic or methodology and seeks ongoing education.

 Pinker, S. & Spelke, E. S. (2010).
 The science of gender and science.
 Harvard Mind, Brain, Behavior.
 [Presentation].
 President & Fellows of Harvard University.
 Retrieved fromhttp://isites.harvard.edu/icb/icb.do?keyword=k69509&pageid=icb.page334500&pageContentId=icb.pagecontent698262&view=watch.do&viewParam_entry=28700&state=maximize#a_icb_pagecontent698262